longkey1/jekyll-amazon-plugin/README.md

 ### Type detail:

 [type] detail display item with object layouted by css.
-If you want to use this option move `_amazon_tag.scss` file to `/path/to/octopress/sass` directory.
+If you want to use this option move `_amazon_tag.scss` file to `/path/to/jekyll/_sass` directory.

-    mv _amazon_tag.scss /path/to/octopress/sass
+    mv _amazon_tag.scss /path/to/jekyll/sass

-    vi screen.scss
+    vi main.scss

     + @import "amazon-tag";

-    bundle exec rake generage
+    jekyll build